hawkeyexl/www/docs/slack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You're welcome to share, link to, and mention your own work, including blog posts, social media, events, and paid products or services.
-That said, posts where you stand to benefit from others' money, personal information, or labor come with higher expectations.
+That said, posts where you stand to benefit from others' money, personal information, click-throughs, or labor come with higher expectations.
 When this applies, make sure you follow the general guidelines closely.

 In addition to the guidance that applies to all participants, we expect self-promotion on the Write the Docs Slack to follow these additional guidelines: